 The systemic tendency to publish in non-globalized journals indicates the local researchers’ lack of motivation to open up to the global stream of knowledge.
 The naïve intuition suggests that the globalized journals are likely to be better serving their dissemination goal than journals operating in only a handful of countries.
 Publishing in globalized journals improves the researchers’ visibility on the international scene (XXX).
 The more authors contribute to the journal, the higher competition theoretically enforcing higher quality.
 International publishing leads to higher competition faced by local researchers and to a larger emphasize on novelty in the international context (XXX).

 The higher globalization can also lead to a shift of focus from local to global issues.
-Editors of globalized journal would naturally emphasize topics, which are relevant for the broadest possible audience.
+Editors of globalized journal would naturally emphasize topics which are relevant for the broadest possible audience.
 Although this might be considered positive as researchers across the world work on the most important global issues.
 However, there are potential drawbacks connected with science bias towards developed world (Chavarro et al 2014).